-If you are looking for a Christmas tree farm with other fun stuffs, then evergreen is your best bet.
-Education tour here cost $5 per student so it’s a pretty much a good place to take a group.
-Evergreen has expanded its range of activities, so you will find loads of fun here.
+Evergreen is your best bet if you are looking for a Christmas tree farm with other fun stuff.
+Education tours here cost $5 per student, so it’s pretty much a good place to take a group.
+Evergreen has expanded its range of activities so that you will find loads of fun here.
 School tours are available every day.

 242 Monkey Rd, Elgin, TX 78621

-Evergreen Farms has grown to hosting thousands of Central Texans during the Pumpkin Hunt and tree harvesting seasons.
-The Walterscheidts owned a Christmas tree farm in Bryan, Texas before opening the Elgin farm.
-They currently live on the farm with their donkey, goats, and barn cats.
+Evergreen Farms has grown to host thousands of Central Texans during the Pumpkin Hunt and tree harvesting seasons.
+The Walterscheidts owned a Christmas tree farm in Bryan, Texas, before opening the Elgin farm.
+They live on the farm with donkeys, goats, and barn cats.

 Hope Valley Tree Farm – animals

-Hope tree farm has small petting zoos and offers home school field trips.
-It’s a private residence, so all visit have to be pre-arranged with the owner.
-You will only need to donate $5 for general visit.
-Other arrangements are also available for varying amount.
+Hope Tree Farm has small petting zoos and offers home-school field trips.
+It’s a private residence, so all visits have to be pre-arranged with the owner.
+You will only need to donate $5 for a general visit.
+Other arrangements are also available for varying amounts.

 Hope Valley Tree Farm